Curious Case of Cosmic Leeds

 Clip from Louis Tomlinson's Lemonade promo for his third album

 That car in the tall grass behind Louis Tomlinson in the new Lemonade promo is a 1959 Simca.
 That dented French relic is just a letter away from Simco, the ghost of Simon Cowell’s original company — and the year he was born.
 It feels like Louis's history with Simon in rust form.
 And he’s sitting in front of it, jumping on top, cigarette in hand, confidently daring the past to start its engine again.
-Louis is telling a story with this new promo (and I'm guessing perhaps the whole album) and it seems to start with this metaphor.
+Louis is telling a story with this new promo (and I'm guessing the whole album) and it seems to start with this metaphor.

 Simon didn't just control the band he controlled the story from the beginning.
 See my post Simon Spots A Hook about how the ‘Larry’ story started only three months after 1D first appeared as a band in July 2010.